This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

 The trade itself - a proposal to buy or sell a currency for another.

 The two assets being traded against each other.
-The trading pair will typically be listed as ‘BTC / AUD’ etc. All digital currencies on CoinJar Exchange can be traded against Australian dollars and Bitcoin.
+The trading pair will typically be listed as ‘BTC / AUD’ etc. All cryptocurrencies on CoinJar Exchange can be traded against Australian dollars and Bitcoin.

 The value of your order - the most/least you’re prepared to settle for, depending on whether you’re buying or selling.